uw-cheme485/uw-cheme485.github.io/index.md

 ## Teaching Logistics

-- Lectures: M/W/Th/F 11:30-12:20 (BNS 203)
+- Lectures: M/W/F 12:30-1:20 (MOR 230)

+- Quiz Sections:
+  * AA: T 11:30-12:20 (LOW 216)
+  * AB: T 12:30-1:20 (MOR 225)

 ## Course Objectives

-1. Express physical phenomena (e.g. heat, mass, momentum transfer) as mathematical models.
-2. Classify ordinary and partial differential equations (e.g. homogeneity, order, and linearity).
-3. Visualize behavior of ordinary and partial differential equations without performing a complete solution.
-4. Implement analytical solutions of ordinary and partial differential equations using both exact and approximate methods.
-5. Implement numerical solutions of ordinary and partial differential equations using the finite difference method.

-## Software Requirements

-As homeworks will be submitted in the form of Jupyter notebooks, students will need to have Python and a package manager available on their computers.
-The best instructions for proper installation are found on the [Software Carpentry website](https://uwescience.github.io/2019-01-15-uw/) (scroll down to the **Setup** section).
-Please have this installed prior to the first day of class.
-We will cover the basics of Python, Markdown, and GitHub the first week of class to ensure you can properly submit homeworks.
+1. Understand, interpret, synthesize, and create chemical processes.
+2. Interpret design diagrams, including block flow diagrams, process flow diagrams, and piping and instrumentation diagrams.
+3. Determine operating conditions of different equipment and their impact on the economics of the design.
+4. Evaluate economic impact of new (or existing) chemical process taking into account both capital and operating costs.
+5. Perform simulations of chemical processes using AspenPlus to design and optimize process conditions.
+6. Understand ethical and legal issues at stake in the design process.
+7. Understand safety issues inherent in plant design and how to account for them during the design process.

 <div class="home">